s311354/Louis/_posts/2019-07-06-How_to_document_your_code_by_using_doxygen.md

       - tag to YES will include the body of functions, classs and enums directly into documentation.</li>
 </ul>

-You can refer to [configuration](http://www.doxygen.nl/manual/config.html) link and customize it.
+You can refer to [configuration](http://www.doxygen.nl/manual/config.html) and customize doxygen by yourself.

 <h3><a name="document"></a> Document your code </h3>